onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We take no prisoners because we don’t generate them - we solve for poverty, morality, culture and education - we produce better people and we rarely resort to incarcerating one another.

-Outmusking Musk

 We will give you money but you’ll have to go through our enculturation process

 We should be able to easily locate any new/original opinions and easily see how much support an opinion has - in the current situation where people leave (repetitive) comments constantly and everywhere that is not the case

 This reputation layer will in essence own the means of regulation - it will own money itself and reputation in this game will be the ultimate currency - not ohm, not eth.
 They will be rollups to the master chain
 The reputation / trust later is the ultimate store of value

-We need the ultimate psychologist god

 We must crowdsource mass television programming - we must define the best possible channels for common knowledge where the incentives are for the knowledge to be as accurate and meaningful as possible
 BETTER COMMON KNOWLEDGE